-It is common for content in Arabic, Hebrew, and other languages that use right-to-left scripts to include numerals or include text from other scripts.
-Both of these typically flow left-to-right within the overall right-to-left context.
+Arabic, Hebrew, and other languages that use right-to-left scripts commonly include numerals or include text written in the Latin or other scripts: both of these typically flow left-to-right within the overall right-to-left context.

 html, and structural markup such as

 The article is focused on markup usage in HTML, but most of the concepts are also relevant for other markup languages.

 The advice here is only for use with inline elements, such as